The most commonly used red light wavelengths and their effects

 |---|---|---|

-| 630 nm | Stimulates collagen production | Skin rejuvenation, acne treatment |
+| 630 nm | Stimulates collagen production and skin renewal | Skin rejuvenation, fine lines, skin improvement |

-| 660 nm | Promotes wound healing | Anti-inflammatory, microcirculation |
+| 660 nm | Promotes skin recovery and supports blood flow | Anti-inflammatory, microcirculation, wound healing |

-| 830 nm | Penetrates deeply into muscles | Pain relief, muscle recovery |
+| 830 nm | Supports cellular energy and recovery processes | Pain relief, muscle recovery, joint support |

-| 850 nm | Stimulates cellular energy (ATP) | Bone and tendon repair, deep tissues |
+| 850 nm | Stimulates cellular energy and deep recovery | Deep tissues, bone and tendon recovery, post-exercise recovery |

 - 630 nm (Red light): This wavelength is ideal for superficial skin issues.
 It stimulates the production of collagen and elastin, which helps to firm the skin and reduce fine lines.
 Additionally, it is often used in the treatment of acne, as red light has anti-inflammatory effects and can combat bacteria that cause acne.

-- 660 nm (Red light): 660 nm is one of the most researched wavelengths due to its versatility.
-It penetrates deeper than 630 nm and offers benefits such as improved wound healing, healthy skin texture, and reduced inflammation.
+660 nm (Red light): 660 nm is one of the most researched wavelengths due to its versatility.
+It penetrates deeper than 630 nm and offers benefits such as improved wound healing, healthy skin texture, and reducing inflammation.
 This wavelength also supports microcirculation, making the skin look healthier and more radiant.

 How to use the lamp effectively?